Terror Australis

 Terror Australis: the Australian Horror and Fantasy Magazine (1988–1992) was Australia's first mass market horror magazine.
-It succeeded the Australian Horror and Fantasy Magazine (1984–87) edited by Barry Radburn (who has gone on to publish novels as B. Michael Radburn) and Stephen Studach.
+It succeeded the Australian Horror and Fantasy Magazine (1984–87) edited by Barry Radburn (who has gone on to publish novels as B. Michael Radburn) The Australian Horror and Fantasy Magazine#Barry Radburn (B. Michael Radburn) and Stephen Studach.
 AH&FM was the first semi-professional magazine of its kind in Australia to pay authors.
 After working on the production crew of AH&FM, when Radburn eventually suspended publication, Leigh Blackmore took over the subscription base and with co-editors Chris G.C.
 Sequeira and Bryce J. Stevens founded Terror Australis.
 Kevin Dillon, a longtime Australian sf fan who had belonged to the Australian Futurians had the role of 'Special Consultant' for financial support and proofreading work on the magazine.

 "Australia has never produced a straight fantasy magazine, though in 1970 Sword and Sorcery, a putative companion to Ronald E Graham's Vision of Tomorrow, reached dummy stage before a poor financial deal killed it.
 Void (5 issues 1975-1977), an sf magazine, published occasional fantasy.
 Not until The Australian Horror and Fantasy Magazine (5 issues Summer 1984-Fall 1985) did a specialist publication emerge in the small-press field, though it concentrated mostly on horror, in imitation of Weird Tales.
 The same applied to Terror Australis (3 issues Fall 1988-Summer 1992), which emphasized graphic visceral horror."

 "Terror Australis was launched in autumn 1988 and was more ambitious than AH&FM.
 The first issue, printed in Sydney, was a mammoth 170 pages and its fiction content was almost entirely Australian.